Jill Parrish

-Jill Annette Niederhauser Parrish (born August 16, 1961) is a United States district judge of the United States District Court for the District of Utah and a former justice of the Utah Supreme Court.
+Jill Annette Niederhauser Parrish (born August 16, 1961) is an American lawyer who serves as the chief United States district judge of the United States District Court for the District of Utah.
+She served as a justice of the Utah Supreme Court from 2003 to 2015.

 Parrish grew up in Utah and received her Bachelor of Arts degree from Weber State University in 1982.
 In 1985 she received her Juris Doctor from Yale Law School.
-Parrish then served as a law clerk for David K. Winder of the United States District Court for the District of Utah.
-Parrish also served as an Assistant United States Attorney in the Civil Division of the United States Attorney’s Office for the District of Utah from 1995 until her appointment to the Utah Supreme Court.
+Parrish then served as a law clerk for Judge David Kent Winder of the United States District Court for the District of Utah.
+Parrish also served as an assistant United States attorney in the Civil Division of the United States Attorney’s Office for the District of Utah from 1995 until her appointment to the Utah Supreme Court.

-Early life
+Early life and education

 Parrish was born Jill Annette Niederhauser in Ogden, Utah, on August 16, 1961, the daughter of Ed and Beulah Niederhauser.
 She lived in Ogden until she left for law school in 1982.
 Parrish graduated from Ogden High School in 1979.
 She attended Weber State University, graduating with a Bachelor of Arts in Communication and Political Science in 1982.
 She attended Yale Law School, graduating with a Juris Doctor in 1985.
 During her time at Yale, Parrish was on the Yale Moot Court Team.